cryptoouf-blog/coordinape-french/how_to_use_coordinape.md

 ## Circle Selection

 <p>When first visiting the Coordinape website, you will need to connect your wallet.
 If you are not able to gain access, your Eth wallet likely has not been added to a Gift Circle.
-Contact your administrator if this is the case.
+Contact your administrator if this is the case.</p>

 <img src="/images/How_to_Coordinape1.jpg">